Qihoo360/hbox/README.md

 ### 2 Unified Data Management Based On HDFS
+Training data and [mo](http://model.industry_sparse_xgb.mo)del result save to HDFS(support S3).
 Hbox is enable to specify the input strategy for the input data `--input` by setting the `--input-strategy` parameter or `hbox.input.strategy` configuration.
 Hbox support three ways to read the HDFS input data:

 - **Download**: AM traverses all files under the specified HDFS path and distributes data to workers in files.
 Each worker download files from the remote to local.
 - **Placeholder**: The difference with Download mode is that AM send the related HDFS file list to workers.
 The process in worker read the data from HDFS directly.